 You’ll see a charge from ‘Say Yeah’ on your credit card statement.

 You’ll be charged in either USD or Canadian dollars depending on your selection during checkout.

 If your billing address is in Canada, you’ll also be charged local taxes.

 No trouble at all.
 We’d be happy to invoice you.

 Get in touch.
 Let us know you don’t have a credit card and what package you’d like purchase, and we’ll followup with an invoice you can pay by money transfer or by cheque.

-We have shared all the details of each of the services relating to the Inclusive Website Audit, including a sample report for the Starter service and our step-by-step comprehensive audit process for the Detailed or Custom audit.
 Please be sure you have read through the details of this online service before ordering one of our packages.
 We will not offer refunds for a package that is ordered once we begin reviewing the website.

 With any order that is placed, we reserve the right to refuse service.
 We generally would not do this, but if it is an illegal site or if there are extenuating circumstances that prevent us from reviewing a site, we will cancel the order and reverse the transaction at no cost to you and with no further obligation.